AsaphUclouvain/ft_printf/README.md

      has no effect when the width is less or equal to the length of the value to be printed (including the -sign, digits added by precision, ..etc)

  # : it alternate form of the output depending on the data type
-     data type supported are : octal, hexadecimal, floats is followed by x(hexadecimal lower), X(hexadecimal upper)
+     it add a 0x or 0X depending on the specifier data type supported are : octal, hexadecimal, floats is followed by x(hexadecimal lower), X(hexadecimal upper)